ibisba/knowledgebook/content/protocols/creating/_index.en.md

 **When to write a new IBISBA protocol or update an old one**

-Before starting to write a new IBISBA protocol one should check from the IBISBA Hub whether it already contains a protocol for the Task in question.
-If the IBISBA Hub contains such a protocol, one should review it for critical points and consider whether it can be used in one’s project.
+Before starting to write a new IBISBA protocol you should check from the IBISBA Hub whether it already contains a protocol for the Task in question.
+If the IBISBA Hub contains such a protocol, you should review it for critical points and consider whether it can be used in your project.
 If the existing protocol differs too much with respect to its critical points, i.e. the output cannot be obtained or the quality of the output is compromised, a new protocol shall be written.
-If changes are made to an existing protocol without affecting the critical points, then a new version of the protocol shall be generated.
+If changes are made to an existing protocol without affecting the critical points, then a new version of the protocol has to be generated.

 ### Structure of IBISBA protocols